-There are a number of ways to learn about organic production, each way catering to a different audience and resource need.
+There are a number of ways to learn about organic production.
 This page provides links to various job boards, websites for volunteering opportunities and other educational avenues.

 WWOOF is well known globally for connecting people throughout the world interested in gaining experience in organic farming.
 This is a great opportunity to learn about how organic farmers do things in other countries.